weiks/quarters-unity-sdk/README.md

 ⚠️ Important notes: ⚠️

-Currently you cannot make a transfer between your app and your developper account.
+Currently you cannot make a transfer between your app and your developer account.
 To test your app, you need to create a secondary test account on https://www.poq.gg/.
 For more information about transfers you can [check our API documentation](https://github.com/weiks/poq-docs/blob/main/docs/oauth-api.md#post-apiv1transactions).

 ## Getting Started